DenisFrezzato/hyper-ts/README.md

 import * as task from 'fp-ts/lib/Task'
-import * as express from 'express' import { StatusOpen, ResponseEnded } from 'hyper-ts'
+import * as express from 'express' import { StatusOpen, ResponseEnded } from 'hyper-ts' import * as t from 'io-ts' import { failure } from 'io-ts/lib/PathReporter'

 // a generic middleware
 const notFound = (message: string): ResponseStateTransition<StatusOpen, ResponseEnded> =>